MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * In a cluster, there exists 1 *leader node* and the rest are *compute nodes*
     * The leader node is effectively the entrypoint to the system, queries are sent to it and it delegates the work to a number of compute nodes.
     * Compute nodes execute their part of the query and send the results back to the leader for aggregation.
+* A serverless variation of Redshift is currently in the preview stage which means customers do not need to care about the underlying configuration.
 * Data is loaded into Redshift from a number of OLTP databases
   * There exist additional features, such as *Redshift Spectrum*, that can bypass the need to load the data into Redshift first.
 * Is **not** multi-AZ, the cluster exists in only 1 AZ.